mdciao.contacts.ContactGroup

 • sort_by_freq (bool, default is False) – Only has effect if self.is_interface is True and write_interface is True.
 Sort the second sheet by descending order of frequencies If False, residues are in ascending order within each member of the interface, as returned by self.interface_residxs

-• freq_dataframe_kwargs (dict) – Optional parameters for self.frequency_dataframe
+• freq_dataframe_kwargs (dict) – Optional parameters for self.frequency_dataframe, which are listed below.

 table – If fname is None, then return the table as formatted string, using